-"In this Special Series, I document the bulletproofing of my S54 with a slight detour in internal performance upgrades: let's cam it!
+"In this Special Series, during VANOS bulletproofing of my S54, we took a slight detour in internal performance upgrades: let's cam it!

 On this entry, I splurged and got a self of a set of big cams - sort of.
 We look at what BMW did with the CSL, we sit down for a 101 lesson on cams with the Americans.